peterkhayes/multisort/README.md

   **Criteria types:**

-  * Function - applied to each element; sort uses < and > on the results of the function.
+  * __Function__: Applies the given function to each element, and the return values are sorted in ascending order, using < and >.
-  * String - uses < and > on the property picked out by the string.
-Allows nested properties.
+  * __String__: Picks out the property indicated by the string, and sorts in ascending order, using < and >.
+Nested properties can be accessed with dot syntax, as in "property.subproperty.subsubproperty"
-  * !String or ~String - like above, but sorted in descending order
+  * __!String__ or __~String__: As above, but sorted in descending order.
+This works with the functional and existential operators below.
-  * String(arg1, arg2...) - picks out the property and calls it as a function with the given args.
+  * __String(arg1, arg2...)__: As above, but calls the indicated property as a function with the given arguments.
+Arguments are split by commas, trimmed, and parsed with JSON.parse.
-  * String? - existential operator, tests if property is null or undefined.
+  * __String?__: As above, tests whether the property is null or undefined.
+Items without the property are sorted before items with it.